paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## Supporting Peer Reviewed Literature of Systemic Gaps

 A peer-reviewed study published in *Vaccine* (September 2021) provides independent validation of identified gaps.
-Phillips et al. interviewed 17 Australian vaccine safety experts in July–October 2020—**before the COVID-19 vaccine rollout**—and documented significant system limitations.[file:133]
+Phillips et al. interviewed 17 Australian vaccine safety experts in July–October 2020—**before the COVID-19 vaccine rollout**—and documented significant system limitations.

 **Key findings:**

-- Data linkage was described as a “big hole” and a “huge omission”, despite being considered “technically quite feasible”.[file:133]
+- Data linkage was described as a “big hole” and a “huge omission”, despite being considered “technically quite feasible”.
-- AusVaxSafety-Active and the TGA’s passive system (AEMS) were described as “parallel systems” where notifications and signals could “fall through gaps”.[file:133]
+- AusVaxSafety-Active and the TGA’s passive system (AEMS) were described as “parallel systems” where notifications and signals could “fall through gaps”.
-- Experts stated that COVID-19 vaccine safety monitoring would require “significant enhancement”, including “systematic approaches to population-level active surveillance”, particularly through data linkage.[file:133]
+- Experts stated that COVID-19 vaccine safety monitoring would require “significant enhancement”, including “systematic approaches to population-level active surveillance”, particularly through data linkage.

 These pre-rollout warnings align with TGA Senate testimony (9 October 2025) that monitoring remained “day-to-day processes” and was never “systematically tracked” against the COVID-19 Vaccine Safety Monitoring Plan.
-OAIC-directed searches found no documentation showing that the expert-identified gaps in linkage, integration, or population-level active surveillance were addressed.[file:133]
+OAIC-directed searches found no documentation showing that the expert-identified gaps in linkage, integration, or population-level active surveillance were addressed.

 **The authors’ conclusion:**

-> Phillips et al. concluded that implementation of the COVID-19 immunisation program and its safety monitoring arrangements represented an opportunity to strengthen Australia’s vaccine pharmacovigilance system, including by improving integration between active and passive surveillance, developing population-level active surveillance through linked data, and better capturing later-onset AEFI.[file:133][web:187]
+> Phillips et al. concluded that implementation of the COVID-19 immunisation program and its safety monitoring arrangements represented an opportunity to strengthen Australia’s vaccine pharmacovigilance system, including by improving integration between active and passive surveillance, developing population-level active surveillance through linked data, and better capturing later-onset AEFI.

 **What happened:** The Safety Plan was published (February 2021) but cannot be verified as systematically implemented.
-On the available record, the “opportunity” identified by the experts to strengthen the system and capture later-onset AEFI was not realised.[file:133]
+On the available record, the “opportunity” identified by the experts to strengthen the system and capture later-onset AEFI was not realised.

-**Key findings:**

-- Data linkage as a "major gap" despite being "technically feasible"
-- AusVaxSafety and AEMS as "parallel systems" where notifications may "fall through gaps"
-- COVID-19 monitoring requiring "significant enhancement" with "systematic approaches to population-level active surveillance"

-These pre-rollout warnings align with TGA Senate testimony (9 October 2025): monitoring was "day-to-day processes" never "systematically tracked" against Safety Plan.
-OAIC-directed searches found zero documentation that these expert-identified gaps were addressed.

-**The experts' conclusion:**

-> "There is significant potential for the COVID-19 vaccine safety monitoring plan and program implementation to strengthen the system and drive improvements identified here, including an enhanced ability to capture later onset AEFI."

-**What happened:** The Safety Plan was published (February 2021) but cannot be verified as systematically implemented.
-The "significant potential" to strengthen the system was not realised.

 **Reference:** Phillips A, et al. (2021). *Vaccine*, 39(40), 5968-5981. [doi:10.1016/j.vaccine.2021.07.059](https://doi.org/10.1016/j.vaccine.2021.07.059)

 [**Full paper: Phillips et al. (2021)**](reference-documents/phillips-2021-vaccine-pharmacovigilance-system.pdf)

 ## What This Audit Examines: Routine Pharmacovigilance vs Enhanced Safety Monitoring